-those to be decided in the proceedings in question.59 Relying on Clause 3.1.5 of the IBA Guidelines,60 the claimants asserted that this fact created 'reasonable or clear doubt or real risk in regard to the exercise of independent judgement' and therefore served as a ground for disqualification.61
+The claimants also argued that the other current cases in which Professor Stern was appointed by Croatia concerned factual and legal issues that were substantially similar to those to be decided in the proceedings in question.58 Relying on Clause 3.1.5 of the IBA Guidelines,59 the claimants asserted that this fact created 'reasonable or clear doubt or real risk in regard to the exercise of independent judgement' and therefore served as a ground for disqualification.60

-Notably, the unchallenged arbitrators (Professors Kaufmann-Kohler and Goatanda) were divided on the issue, and the challenge was accordingly decided by the chair of the ICSID Administrative Council in accordance with ICSID Article 58.62 In a decision dated 23 April 2018, the chair rejected the claimants' disqualification proposal, reaffirming the Tidewater decision and noting that the claimants had failed to set out any circumstance that would call into question Professor Stern's impartiality and independence.
-The multiplicity of her appointments by Croatia by itself was insufficient,63 and the claimants had failed to discharge the burden of showing that the presence of common issues was 'sufficient to give rise, objectively, to the appearance of dependence or bias'.64 Of relevance to this finding, the chair noted that Professor Stern's other appointments were in cases that did not arise in the same industry as in Elitech.
-That those disputes arose under the same treaty was insufficient to give rise to any presumption of bias.65
+The unchallenged arbitrators (Professors Kaufmann-Kohler and Goatanda) were divided on the issue, and the challenge was accordingly decided by the chair of the ICSID Administrative Council in accordance with ICSID Article 58.61 In a decision dated 23 April 2018, the chair rejected the claimants' disqualification proposal, reaffirming the Tidewater decision and noting that the claimants had failed to set out any circumstance that would call into question Professor Stern's impartiality and independence.
+The multiplicity of her appointments by Croatia by itself was insufficient,62 and the claimants had failed to discharge the burden of showing that the presence of common issues was 'sufficient to give rise, objectively, to the appearance of dependence or bias'.63 Of relevance to this finding, the chair noted that Professor Stern's other appointments were in cases that did not arise in the same industry as in Elitech.
+That those disputes arose under the same treaty was insufficient to give rise to any presumption of bias.64

-Also, in February 2018, and in another ICSID arbitration involving Croatia, Croatia proposed the disqualification of the claimants' appointed arbitrator, Dr Stanimir Alexandrov, in Raiffeisen.
-The application was premised on four points that Croatia asserted gave rise to objective and justifiable doubts as to Dr Alexandrov's independence and impartiality, including Dr Alexandrov's multiple appointments in treaty cases against Croatia.
+In February 2018, in another ICSID arbitration involving Croatia, Croatia proposed the disqualification of the claimants' appointed arbitrator, Dr Stanimir Alexandrov, in Raiffeisen.
+The application was premised on four points that Croatia asserted gave rise to objective and justifiable doubts regarding Dr Alexandrov's independence and impartiality, including his multiple appointments in treaty cases against Croatia.

-In this regard, pointing to Dr Alexandrov's appointment in three other extant treaty arbitrations against Croatia66 (and a further nomination that was voluntarily declined),67 Croatia stated that the effect of Dr Alexandrov's serving on 45 per cent of current ICSID claims against the state was that he 'possesse[d] significant and unique influence over the Respondent's financial situation and international reputation which no single arbitrator should possess'68 and that he was highly likely to be negatively predisposed against Croatia (albeit if subconsciously) to secure further appointments by future claimants against the state.69 Furthermore, and as a result of Dr Alexandrov having become an independent arbitrator in September 2017, Croatia argued that his own income was heavily dependent on arbitral appointments by claimants in investment treaty arbitrations.70 Dr Alexandrov's
+In this regard, pointing to Dr Alexandrov's appointment in three other extant treaty arbitrations against Croatia65 (and a further nomination that was voluntarily declined),66 Croatia stated that the effect of Dr Alexandrov's serving on 45 per cent of current ICSID claims against the state was that he 'possesse[d] significant and unique influence over the Respondent's financial situation and international reputation which no single arbitrator